 Citi ThankYou points are easy to earn

-There are several credit cards that earn Citi ThankYou points, and the most popular is the $95 annual fee Citi Premier® Card (review), which is currently offering a best-ever welcome bonus of 80,000 ThankYou points after spending $4,000 within three months.
+There are several credit cards that earn Citi ThankYou points, and the most popular is the $95 annual fee Citi Premier® Card (review), which is currently offering a welcome bonus of 60,000 ThankYou points after spending $4,000 within three months.

 There are lots of reasons to get this card beyond the initial offer, including the card offering excellent bonus categories of 3x points on dining, gas, groceries, airfare, and hotels, plus the card offering a $100 annual hotel credit.

-There are a few no annual fee cards you can complement this with in order to really maximize value:
+There are a few no annual fee cards you can complement this with to really maximize value:

 - The Citi® Double Cash Card (review) offers 1x ThankYou points when you make a purchase and 1x ThankYou points when you pay for that purchase, making it one of the best cards for everyday spending

 - The Citi Rewards+® Card (review) has an innovative “rounding up” feature on spending, and the card also offers a 10% rebate on redemptions, which can net you up to 10,000 ThankYou bonus points per year

 - The Citi Custom Cash℠ Card (review) offers 5x points on your top eligible spending category each billing cycle, on up to $500 of spending per billing cycle; potential categories include drugstores, fitness centers, gas stations, grocery stores, home improvement stores, live entertainment, restaurants, select streaming services, select transit, and select travel